vnsny-bia/VisitContactTrace/README.md

 # VisitContactTrace

-This application is designed to facilitate contact tracing on healthcare encounter data with a specific focus on providers of community-based healthcare delivery services.
-In a community-based healthcare system, patients typically are homebound and are visited at home by healthcare providers.
-Thus, while direct contact occurs between patients and visit staff, there is no direct contact between patients.
-This is in contrast with facility-based healthcare (e.g. hospitals, clinics) settings, where patients travel to a central geographic location at which healthcare services are delivered to several patients at a time, and where direct patient-to-patient, patient-to-staff, and staff-to-staff contact can occur.
-The VisitContactTrace application allows the user to load and query their visit data in order to:
+Contact tracing is a tried-and-true public health method for exploring how infectious diseases spread.
+The concept is simple – trace the contacts of anyone who tests positive for an infectious disease so that you can monitor for symptoms in those contacts and mitigate the spread of disease.
+This application is designed to facilitate contact tracing on visit-based data with a specific focus on providers of community-based healthcare.
+In a community-based healthcare system, patients typically are homebound and are visited at home by care providers.
+This means that direct contact occurs between patients and visit staff in a community-based healthcare system, but there is no direct patient-to-patient contact.
+On the other hand, hospitals and clinics are examples of facility-based healthcare settings, where direct patient-to-patient, patient-to-staff, and staff-to-staff contact can happen.

+The VisitContactTrace application allows users to load their own visit data in order to:

-* explore how infectious disease might spread within a visit-based service delivery model if appropriate precautions are not in place;
+* explore how infectious disease can spread within a visit-based service delivery model if appropriate precautions are not in place;

-* conduct visit-based contact tracing of the primary, secondary, and tertiary contacts of an "index" patient or visit staff member whose disease status is known to the user.
+* conduct visit-based contact tracing of the primary, secondary, and tertiary contacts of any patient or visit staff member whose disease status is available to you.

-This application **does not suggest causality** or confirm disease transmission routes.
+Important disclaimer: this application **does not suggest causality** or **confirm disease transmission routes**.
 Rather, it provides a means to explore how infectious disease may spread exponentially among patients and visit staff if precautions are not put into place in a visit-based service delivery model such as a community-based healthcare setting.

 <img src="./inst/www/VNSNYCT-hexsticker.png" width="150" align="right"/>

-The VisitContactTrace application was designed and created by the Data Science team at the [Visiting Nurse Service of New York](https://www.vnsny.org/) during the COVID-19 pandemic in order to support the organization's contact tracing efforts.
-This application can be used for the purpose of visit-based contact tracing of any infectious disease and may be of value to other agencies providing community-based healthcare or to organizations that have visit-based service delivery models.
+The VisitContactTrace application was created during the COVID-19 pandemic by the Data Science team at the [Visiting Nurse Service of New York](https://www.vnsny.org/) in order to support the organization's contact tracing efforts.
+This application can be used for visit-based contact tracing of any infectious disease.
+Our hope is that VisitContactTrace is useful to agencies providing community-based healthcare and to other organizations that have visit-based service delivery models.

 Learn more about VNSNY's COVID-19 response [here](https://www.vnsny.org/coronavirus-covid-19/vnsnys-covid-19-response/).